 - Test the remaining through the Working Sieve Set(s)

-Use Standard Reference Materials when necessary.
+Use Standard Reference Materials when necessary

 User-prepared materials are non-standard and therefore are not directly traceable to any source, so they require more handling to prepare.
 They may also be more difficult to duplicate and verify for regular re-evaluations.
 While there are advantages to using materials you regularly work with, there’s also another option: Standard Reference Material (SRMs).

 SRMs are precisely sized glass beads or powders used to test the performance of sieves and to establish effective opening sizes.
-They’re created under equipment that’s traceable to NIST or European Community Bureau of Reference (BCR) so their uniformity and reliability is without question.
+They’re created under equipment that’s traceable to NIST or European Community Bureau of Reference (BCR) so their uniformity and reliability are without question.
 SRMs can be invaluable to your internal quality control program.
 Although relatively expensive, SRMs may be a wise investment since they’re easily adopted into internal quality control programs.

-Remember, in-house quality control is a process.
+Remember, in-house quality control is a process

 Instituting an in-house quality control program begins by creating a Master Set of new Inspection or Calibration sieves as a benchmark.
 Establishing a reliable baseline is critical for the initial comparison with the Working Sieves, so it’s important to use new Compliance Grade sieves to build up the Working Sets.
-The process continues with commitment, documentation and attention to routine details like a virtual inspection of every sieve before it’s used.
+The process continues with commitment, documentation, and attention to routine details like a virtual inspection of every sieve before it’s used.
 It’s also important to never put a sieve away until it’s properly cleaned.
 Your quality control commitment with scheduled inspections and performance testing provides a reliable measure of a test sieve’s accuracy and compliance to ASTM or ISO standards.
 With these elements in place, you can answer the question: How do you replace your sieves before it’s too late?

 Want more information about testing sieves and quality control?
 Call us at 800.444.1508.